darwinex/dwx-zeromq-connector/README.md

 1. Any code provided and/or referenced in this repository is NOT meant to be used "as-is".
 Users must treat all code as educational content that requires modification / incorporation into existing works, as per their individual requirements.

 1. We have drafted as detailed a set of steps as possible in our project README, but cannot cover all the dependencies as they are independent projects on their own that programmers need to account for / follow / keep up to speed with when considering using the DWX ZeroMQ Connector.

+1. This project and all accompanying source code should be run standalone (i.g. via a Python or IPython console, or batch process).

+1. Please DO NOT run this code in Jupyter or IPython Notebooks.

+1. The project's dependencies require **MS VC++ Libraries**.
+Without these installed, you are likely to run into **"Resource Timeout" errors.**

 **Reasons for writing this post:**